 In order to ensure legibility, the campus signature must never appear smaller than the sizes below:

-Clear space must always surround the campus signature, to improve visual impact and ensure legibility.
+Clear space must always surround the brand logo, to improve visual impact and ensure legibility.

 The minimum acceptable clear space is equal to the height of the CU icon as it appears in the campus signature.